albersg/house-price-prediciton/README.md

    - Compare the RMSE values of all the models.
    - Create a table summarizing the performance of each model.

-## Usage

-1. Clone the repository or download the R script file.

-2. Install the required R packages specified in the script.

-3. Place the "housing.csv" dataset in the appropriate directory or modify the file path in the script.

-4. Run the script in your R environment or IDE.

 ## Results

 The script provides a comprehensive analysis of house price prediction using different regression models.
 It compares the performance of linear regression, gradient boosting, decision tree, random forest, and support vector machine models.
 The RMSE values are calculated to assess the accuracy of the predictions.